bmo-node/bmo/docs/recipes/microservice/README.md

 You can provide application level middleware by populating a dependency called 'middleware' with your module definitions.
 Those will be added to the application middleware stack before any of your routes are mounted.

+There is no need for babel or other transpilers to use es6 functionality when you are using the bmo cli.
+Applications are launched with [esm](https://www.npmjs.com/package/esm).

+When you use the dev flag (-d) the application will be launched with livereload enabled.

 To dig deeper and really get to know how to take full advantage of the bmo http server read the full docs [here](/packages/httpServer/)